0hlov3/0hlov3.github.io/content/posts/2025-01-25_Effortless-Multi-Arch-Docker-Images-with-GoReleaser-and-GitHub-Actions/index.md

 ```
 #### Explanation:
 - user.Current(): Fetches the current user’s details.
-- Error handling: If fetching the user fails, we log an error and exit.
-This prevents silent failures.
+- Error handling: we don't do error handling here.
 - runtime.GOOS and runtime.GOARCH: Prints the operating system and CPU architecture, helping verify multi-arch builds.
 ### Compiling the Application
 Since we aim for a statically linked binary to ensure compatibility across different environments, compile the Go application using: